kora-projects/kora-docs/mkdocs/docs/en/documentation/scheduling.md

 #### Configuration { #configuration-2 }

-It is possible to transfer parameters via configuration, it has priority over the parameters specified in the annotation:
+Parameters can be passed through configuration; it has priority over annotation values:

 ===! ":fontawesome-brands-java: `Java`"